mprevide/docs/source/internal-communication.rst

 selected endpoints:

 #.
 JWT generation.
 The documentation for this plugin is available at `Kong JWT
    plugin page`_.
+Keycloak TODO
 #.
-Configures a plugin which will forward all policies requests to Auth
+Configures a plugin which will forward all policies requests to Keycloak TODO
    in order to authenticate requests.
 This plugin is available inside the `Kong repository`_.